Eleanna Christinaki

-Eleanna Christinaki (Ελεάννα Χριστινάκη; born 16 December 1996) is a Greek-Cypriot professional basketball player.
-She has been selected for the women's senior national team since she was 17 years old and has since acquired 78 caps for her country.
-She is currently 27 years old and is the second-youngest player to ever be selected for the women's senior national team.
+Eleanna Christinaki (Ελεάννα Χριστινάκη; born 16 December 1996) is a Greek Cypriot professional basketball player.
+She was selected for the Greece women's national basketball team at the age of 17 and has since acquired 78 caps for her country.
+She is the second-youngest player in history to be selected for the team.
 Additionally, she has captained the U-20 national team.

-At the club level, she competes for Olympiacos.
-In the 2023-2024 season, Eleanna Christinaki was named the MVP of the regular season of the Greek Basketball League.
-She has played for four Euroleague teams and graduated from the University of Maryland.
-Known for her versatility, she can score in various ways.
-Her rebounding and passing have improved tremendously.
+At club level, Christinaki plays for Olympiacos.
+In the 2023-2024 season, she was named the MVP of the regular season of the Greek Basketball League.
+She has played for four Euroleague teams.
+She is known for her versatility, rebounding, and passing skills.
 She is averaging 15.2 points, 7 rebounds, and several assists per game in the EuroCup and national team qualification windows for 2025 Eurobasket.